PlayStation Portable: Remote Play

 Remote Play allows the PSP to access many of the features of the PlayStation 3 console from a remote location using the PS3's WLAN capabilities, a home network, or the Internet.
-Using Remote Play, users can view photographs, listen to music, and watch videos stored on the PS3 or connected USB devices.
+Using Remote Play, users can view photographs, listen to music, play PlayStation and select PlayStation 3 games, and watch videos stored on the PS3 or connected USB devices.
 Remote Play also allows the PS3 to be turned on and off remotely and lets the PSP control audio playback from the PS3 to a home theater system.
-Although most of the PS3's capabilities are accessible with Remote Play, playback of DVDs, Blu-ray Discs, PlayStation games, PlayStation 2 games, most PS3 games, and copy-protected files stored on the hard drive are not supported.
+Although most of the PS3's capabilities are accessible with Remote Play, playback of DVDs, Blu-ray Discs, PlayStation 2 games, most PlayStation 3 games, and copy-protected files stored on the hard drive are not supported.

-VoIP access
+Skype for PSP

 Starting with System Software version 3.90, the PSP-2000, 3000, and Go could use the Skype VoIP service.
 Due to hardware constraints it was not possible to use the service on the PSP-1000.
 The service allowed Skype calls to be made over Wi-Fi and – on the Go – over the Bluetooth modem.
 Users had to purchase Skype credit to make telephone calls.
-Skype for PlayStation®Portable was discontinued on June 22, 2016.
+Skype for PlayStation Portable was discontinued on June 22, 2016.